“Night Owls” Series Sparks Philosophical Conversations Among Students and Faculty

 In the final event of this year’s series, in late March, Thakkar welcomed Anna Stilz, professor of politics and human values at Princeton, for a discussion titled “Can a People Own Land?”
 The conversation examined the notion of the ‘state’ and the modern system of territorial sovereignty.

-“The idea of democracy is very deeply rooted in our imaginations,” said Stilz, the author of Territorial Sovereignty: A Philosophical Exploration and editor-in-chief of Philosophy and Public Affairs.
+“The idea of territory is very deeply rooted in our imaginations,” said Stilz, the author of Territorial Sovereignty: A Philosophical Exploration and editor-in-chief of Philosophy and Public Affairs.
 “Growing up, I remember we had those colored maps, with each country having a hot pink or yellow color and space that was associated with it.

 “We think of states as having a territory that goes with them, and that’s how we fund them,” Stilz added.
 “But we didn’t always organize ourselves into territorial states.”